hazelcast/hazelcast-jet-contrib/kafka-connect/README.md

 ```
 P.S.
 The record has been pretty printed for clarity.

+### Fault-Tolerance
+The Kafka Connect connectors driven by Jet are participating to store their state
+snapshots (e.g partition offsets + any metadata which they might have to
+recover/restart) in Jet.
+This way when the job is restarted they can recover
+their state and continue to consume from where they left off.
+Since implementations
+may vary between Kafka Connect modules, each will have different
+behaviors when there is a failure.
+Please refer to the documentation of Kafka
+Connect connector of your choice for detailed information.

 ### Running the tests

 To run the tests run the command below: